camdez/hubot-team/README.md

 ["hubot-team"]
 ```

-Run `npm install hubot-team`
+Run `npm install hubot-team`.

 ## Configuration

-Some commands require an admin role to be run (i.e. `clear` team list).
+Some commands require an admin role to be run (e.g. `clear` team list).
 The
-admins can be specified through the `HUBOT_TEAM_ADMIN` environment variable,
+admins can be specified through the `HUBOT_TEAM_ADMIN` environment variable
-as a comma separated list of usernames.
+as a comma-separated list of usernames.

 ## Commands